PhilPlantMan/Python-pairwise-comparison-letter-generator/README.md

 # Python-pair-wise-comparison-letter-generator

-Using python to generate letter representations from pair-wise significance tests using the Piepho method
+Using python to generate letter representations from pair-wise significance tests using the [Piepho method](http://dx.doi.org/10.1198/1061860043515).

 ## Getting Started